NexMirror/Kallithea/docs/setup.rst

 -------------------------------

 Kallithea provides a simple integration with issue trackers.
-It's possible to define a regular expression that will fetch an issue id stored in a commit messages and replace that with a URL to the issue.
+It's possible to define a regular expression that will match an issue ID in commit messages, and have that replaced with a URL to the issue.
 To enable this simply uncomment the following variables in the ini file::

     issue_pat = (?:^#|\s#)(\w+)